 Notification to parents of Local District Special Education Referral Procedures for summer months may be through use of the school website, newsletters, or bulletins.
 Referral packets not returned to their building principal by the end of May or be mailed or taken to the School District Office.
 The Local District Office will receive Special Education referrals from June 10-August 10.
 The Local District Office will designate responsible part for receiving of packets/parental contact during summer/school break times.
-The Local District Office will contact Principal and Service Area Administrator of any referral request or receipt of packet within twenty-four hours.
-Local District Office will stamp date or document date of receipt of packet/referral request.
+The Local District Office will contact the Principal and Service Area Administrator of any referral request or receipt of packet/referral request.
 Principal and Service Area Administrator will determine procedures to follow such as: parental contact, scheduling of pre-meeting, scheduling of IEP prior to the first day of school, when school resumes in August.